 Why Costume Jewelry Gets Tarnished?

-Costume jewelry is quite beautiful and cheaper than the real ones.
-However, over time, it gets exposed to moisture, dirt, oil, hair, and makeup residuals, that react with the metal, causing a tarnished or rusted appearance.
-Instead of tossing them out, make it brand new again by using the below method.
+Costume jewelry is quite beautiful and cheaper than real ones.
+However, over time, it gets exposed to moisture, dirt, oil, hair, and makeup residuals that react with the metal, causing a tarnished or rusted appearance.
+Instead of tossing them out, make them brand new again by using the below method.

 With the combination of baking soda and salt, you can clean your soiled or rusted costume jewelry in a flash.
 When mixed with water, this solution starts to fizz and gives you the desired result.
-It works perfectly, no matter what type of imitation ornament you have and what’s its condition.
+It works perfectly, no matter what type of imitation ornament you have.

 - 1/2 Cup of Hot Water